wieschick42/wieschick42.github.io/README.md

 ![Art Galleries PhD Project](/images/artgalleries.jpg)

 In my PhD project I demonstrated that the layout of space can have a larger impact on visitor's attention than the differences between individual artworks.
-I also showed that although the layout can change the strategy with which visitors attend to artworks, cumulative time spent attending to each picture is unaffected by its location.
+I also showed that although the layout can change the strategy with which visitors attend to artworks, cumulative time spent on attending to each picture is unaffected by its location.
+Methodologically, the project combined Mobile Eye-Tracking with the architectural theory of Space Syntax.

 Key publications: